 We have early breakfast before taking a private transport to Llucmabamba Town.
 There we observe a stunning sunrise above a lovely landscape with Machu Picchu in its centre!!
 Later, we descend to bamboo groves and a cloud forest with increasingly thick vegetation and tall trees offering us some excellent birdwatching opportunities!
 Later in the afternoon, we get to Hidroelectrica (a hydroelectric plant) Railway Station and there we start following trails leading us to the Aguas Calientes Town.
 We spend the last night in a more comfortable hostel there with private rooms and bathrooms offering us a hot shower.

-Optional tour: ZIP Line in the morning in Santa Teresa.
-The price of the ZIP Line is extra USD 40.
+Extra tour: ZIP Line in the morning in Santa Teresa.

 Your climb to Machu Picchu begins before the sun is up.
 Ascend step by step for approximately an hour up the Inca staircase to the formerly lost stronghold of Machu Picchu.
 A 2-hour guided tour reveals mysteries and poses questions of how the Incas lived and were able to achieve such marvelous feats of engineering.
 After the tour you have the option to climb Huayna Picchu or Machu Picchu Mountain for an even more incredible view of the ruins and the surrounding sheer cliffs of the Andes.
 Take your time exploring the wondrous ruins and get that perfect picture before making your descent back to Aguas Calientes.
 Your return time to Cusco will depend on which transport option, or return train you select.

-Single room: Please note that if you have booked the "Single room" option for this trek, you receive your own single room for all nights.
+Solo Traveler: Please note that if you have booked the “Solo Traveler” option for this trek, you receive your own single room for all nights.

 Local flights: No local flights are included in the trek´s price!